SAP/openui5-docs/docs/Server_Messages_in_OData_V4_Model_fbe1cb5.md

 ### Highlighting Table Rows with Messages

-To highlight table rows based on the criticality of the messages for that entity you need to add a formatter inside the controller code.
-Let's assume we have a view with the following `sap.m.Table` or `sap.ui.table.Table`:
+To highlight table rows based on the criticality of the messages for that entity a formatter in controller code is needed.
+The `highlight` property of a table row is bound to the collection of messages in the message model and the entity displayed in the row.
+These binding parts are required to ensure that the formatter is called whenever a change occurs.
+The formatter itself calls the [`sap.ui.model.Context#getMessages`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.Context/methods/getMessages) method, which returns the messages sorted by severity.
+The following code snippets demonstrate binding and formatter:

 > Note:
 > Highlight a table row